panjf2000/andypan.me/content/posts/2024/06/30/digitalocean-showcase-ants/index.md

   gallery_network:
 ```

 You need to deploy the `gallery` service in conjunction with a static content server, that way the `gallery` service can redirect the requests to the backend that serves static content.
-There are many open-source reverse proxies that can be used as a static content server, such as [nginx](https://nginx.org/) or [caddy](https://caddyserver.com/).
+There are many open-source reverse proxies that can be used as static content servers, such as [nginx](https://nginx.org/) or [caddy](https://caddyserver.com/).
 For what it is worth, this [blog post](https://blog.tjll.net/reverse-proxy-hot-dog-eating-contest-caddy-vs-nginx/) may help you decide.

 In this tutorial, I'll go with nginx but other reverse proxies should also be as eminent static content servers as nginx.
 Therefore, just choose whichever reverse proxy you like.
-Here is a sample of nginx configuration as a static content server:
+Here is a sample configuration of nginx as a static content server:

 ```nginx
 server {